Eco-Friendly Ways to Care for Your Clothes

 Bring back the clothesline!
 For lightweight shirts and linens, hanging things to dry on the line is totally fine.
 There are also aluminum drying racks you can purchase from the store.
 Eliminating heat from your drying routing may even help preserve lightweight cottons that otherwise break down with each wash.

 For heavy duty clothes that require a more involved drying process, choose an Energy Star-rated dryer.
 Be sure to clean the lint trap frequently to increase safety and efficiency.
 Wall-mounted ski boot dryers can also help care for items that can’t (or shouldn’t) go into the dryer.
-Our wall-mounted drying systems in particular are great because they only use a minimal amount of energy to begin with.
+Our wall-mounted and portable drying systems in particular are great because they only use a minimal amount of energy to begin with.
 From there, you can choose between ambient or warmed air at the flick of a switch.
 We love the concept of taking control over your home energy use!

 There is a lot you can do to help conserve resources – and save money – at home.
 Simply changing your habits can make a big difference on the impact you have on your environment.
 To learn more about the way a wall-mounted boot dryer could change laundry day for you, contact our team for a quote.